jjvanzon/Circular-Language-Spec-Plans/done/2008-06-1-execution-control-spec-project-summary.md

 A side-goal was to take a break from the project *Classes & Relationships Specs*.

 During the project clues were found about *automatic containment* and other command topics.
-Those ideas would later be used in the project *Commands as a Concept Spec*.
+Those ideas would later be used in the project *Commands as an Aspect Spec*.

 ### Date & Time